Colk-tech/Colk-tech/README.md

 ### 🏢 Started a job in a SaaS company "Lovegraph Inc." - Jul.
 2023
 Server-Side Engineer of "[Lovegraph](https://lovegraph.me/)".

-### 🎓️ Enrolled in Ibaraki Univ. - Apr.
+### 🎓️ Enrolled in Department of Computer and Information Sciences, Ibaraki Univ. - Apr.
 2019
-Enrolled in Computer Sciense Course, College of Engineering, Ibaraki University.
+Enrolled in Department of Computer and Information Sciences, College of Engineering, Ibaraki University.

 ( 茨城大学 工学部 情報工学科 )